 Physical Therapist Assistant Overview

 Physical therapist assistants are skilled technical health personnel who provide physical therapy services under the supervision and direction of a physical therapist.
 Physical therapist assistants help with data collection and must demonstrate the ability to modify intervention techniques as indicated in the plan of care designated by the physical therapist.
 Excellent communication skills are also necessary for the physical therapist assistant.
-The physical therapist assistant must be able to interact with patients and families in a manner that provides the desired psychosocial support and effectively teach them to perform selected intervention procedures.
-Physical therapist assistants also participate in discharge planning, document relevant aspects of the patient treatment, and promote effective interpersonal relationships.
+The physical therapist assistant must be able to interact with patients and families in a manner that provides the desired psychosocial support and effectively teach them to perform selected therapeutic interventions.
+Physical therapist assistants document relevant aspects of the patient treatment and participate in discharge planning.

 Program Mission